 - Roughly chop the vegetables like carrots, onions carrots, parsnips, turnips and add them to the pot.

-How to make rotisserie chicken stock (4 Methods)
+4 ways to make chicken stock

-Rotisserie chicken stock in a stock pot/dutch oven:
+In a stock pot/dutch oven:

 Bring the ingredients to a low boil, reduce the heat to a simmer and place the lid on the stock pot so that it’s just askew and some steam can escape.
 Simmer the rotisserie chicken stock for 2 hours.